The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/pride-history-quiz.md

             One year after the Stonewall Uprising, thousands of New Yorkers gathered and marched from Greenwich Village to Central Park.
 It was then known as Christopher Street Liberation Day (CSLD).
 Since then, this march is still done, but it’s more recently known as the Pride Parade each year.

             In 2019, we honored the 50th anniversary of the Stonewall Uprising and World Pride in New York City.
-The Trevor Project was named as a Grand Marshal for World Pride last year to celebrate the milestone anniversary and the LGBTQ youth we support every day.
+The Trevor Project was named as a Grand Marshal for World Pride in 2019 to celebrate the milestone anniversary and the LGBTQ youth we support every day.
           heading: You got it.
         incorrectanswer:
           description: >-